morgan-dgk/xExtension-StarToRaindrop/README.md

-# FreshRSS Star to Pocket
+# FreshRSS Star To Pocket
 ====================

 A [FreshRSS](https://freshrss.org/) extension that automatically sends the article to pocket whenever you star it in FreshRSS.